sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

   }
 ```

 If "authenticate" is enabled, the file /etc/ntp.keys is populated with the configured authentication keys.
 The password in this file is in the plaintext format.
+Only root user can read /etc/ntp.keys.

 When an ntp authentication key is removed, the ConfigDb and /etc/ntp.keys will be updated accordingly.